generalui/git-genui/README.md

 4. select commit semantics
 5. after the commit: comment automatically added to story for the commit:
   ![comment automatically added with commit details](doc-assets/auto-comment.png)

+Subsequent runs are even faster.
+Git-genui remembers all your options and uses them as defaults for the next time.
+That way you only need to update what's changed, if anything, for your next commit.

 # Run anywhere with `npx git-genui`